 In Ancient times the measure of a great actor was how they brought the “CHARACTER” to life not how great looking the actor was but how well they played the character!
 There is no account of these ancient thespians names, because that wasn’t the point!
 Personally I would be insulted if someone said, Terita Peterson was great as Ophelia!
 I would want to be told, YOU are Ophelia!
 With the advent of celebrity I feel we have lost the magic of what acting is supposed to be all about, which is story telling!
 I think the North American Film industry should take a lesson from Europe and the rest of the world, and wake up before all their viewers move on to other more realistic and immersive productions.

 When you opt for the skinniest model or actress you are not loving women, u are hating women, and pushing young girls toward eating disorders.
 The next time you see a perfect face in that movie you are watching you should ask yourself, is this for me?
 Who decides that this is ideal beauty?
 Ask yourself if you had a daughter would you want her to strive toward this ideal at all costs or would you want her to be herself?
 The best self she can be!
 We the consumer of movies should be asking for more realistic actors and actresses.
 We determine what beauty is with our dollars and our words!
 Let’s work to make this world a better place by allowing people to be themselves and actors to exist as themselves.
 Fat shaming, dissecting Peoples looks and weight is deadly and we shouldn’t be eating it up like we do!
 If you see a magazine or web article that says, “Brittney Spears is Fat!”
 Look away!
 Ignore it!
 Don’t pick it up and don’t buy it!
 Elevate!
 Elevate your life for yourself and your family!
 Only you can make a difference, by waking up to it and being aware.
 I know this is WAY too much to ask of many and they aren’t the people I am appealing to.
 You know who you are and just know that if you love yourself that is all that matters.
 If you stay true to yourself that is all that matters.
 Don’t let people steer you away from what you want to do because of your size or looks.
 Beauty is truly in the eye of the beholder, be healthy, be strong but BE YOU!
+Social media is now directing a lot of what we consume, so called “reality television” which is far from reality has become the new norm and I for one find it boring.
+I love stories as that is what we are a story, each one of us.
+Lets make them amazing!
 I’m very excited for my next story and I hope you stay tuned, over and out VSG!
 P.S.
 A special thank you to Donald Adams, actor and musician for his input on this article.